PenjChe/quick_sort_project/test_results_mcbc.md

 | A8 | 56.45 |    0.35  |   0.35  | 0.10 | 0.09 | 0.02 |
 | A9 | 89.27 |    0.13  |   0.13  | 0.10 | 0.09 | 0.02 |

-After correction and optimization, *version 2*:
+It required correction and optimization.

+## Version 2

 | N  | QS my | QS Hoare | QS + IS |  HS  |  SS  |  MS  |
 |:---|:-----:|:--------:|:-------:|:----:|:----:|:----:|
 | A1 |  0.01 |   0.02   |   0.02  | 0.08 | 0.01 | 0.02 |